-If you want to attend the meeting and vote in person, do not complete or return the proxy form.
-When you arrive at the meeting, register with a representative of AST to receive a ballot.
+If you want to attend the virtual meeting and vote during the meeting, do not complete or return the proxy form.
+Provided you are connected to the internet and follow the instructions in this circular, you will be able to vote online in real time by completing an online ballot through the live webcast platform.